RikDuijm/municipality/README.md

 I figured out how to retrieve this internally using the filename, but not how to retrieve this on the website in a nice and consistent manner.
 So for now, I maintained the possibility for the user to send in a file, but it won’t show in the report.

 ## <a name="ux"></a>Technologies Used
-•	I used HTML, CSS, Python (Pymongo), Flask, Jinja2 jQuery and JavaScript.
+•	I used HTML, CSS, Python (Pymongo), Flask, Jinja2 jQuery and JavaScript.<br>
-•	IDE: I used Gitpod.
+•	IDE: I used Gitpod.<br>
-•	I used Bootstrap for the grid system of the page, the form and the progress bar.
+•	I used Bootstrap for the grid system of the page, the form and the progress bar.<br>
-•	I used the libraries Re and Bcrypt for the search and register/login functionality respectively.
+•	I used the libraries Re and Bcrypt for the search and register/login functionality respectively.<br>
-•	I used Tempus Dominus as a date / time picker
+•	I used Tempus Dominus as a date / time picker<br>
-•	Google fonts has been used for the fonts.
+•	Google fonts has been used for the fonts.<br>
-•	I used Font Awesome for the icons in the footer of the website and icons8.com for the icon in the navigation bar / in the background of the page.
+•	I used Font Awesome for the icons in the footer of the website and icons8.com for the icon in the navigation bar / in the background of the page.<br>
-•	JQuery was used to pre-set the date and time in the form.
+•	JQuery was used to pre-set the date and time in the form.<br>
-•	JavaScript to make it impossible for a user to use spaces in his username when registering.
+•	JavaScript to make it impossible for a user to use spaces in his username when registering.<br>
-•	Google Chrome developer tools
+•	Google Chrome developer tools<br>
-•	Bash / Ubuntu to commit my project and to push it to Github (CHECK)
+•	Bash / Ubuntu to commit my project and to push it to Github (CHECK)<br>
-•	Github for version control
+•	Github for version control<br>
 •	Heroku for users to view the deployed version of the website.

 ## <a name="testing"></a>Testing